-On Monday I dropped Monkey at Nursery School and decided to pop on the M40 to Banbury to get a few things I needed.
-I should easily have been home before Monkey needed collecting at 11.45.
-I left home at 9am, I arrived in Banbury at 12.30!
+On Monday I dropped my son at Nursery School and decided to pop on the M40 to Banbury to get a few things I needed.
+I should easily have been home before my son needed collecting at 11.45.
+I left home at 9 am, I arrived in Banbury at 12.30!
 What a nightmare morning.
 I got on the motorway with only a slight delay before the junction, nothing too unusual for that time in the morning.
 A few minutes along the motorway I saw the brake lights ahead – oh dear.
 That was when the fun began.

-Of course the issue that us ladies have at these times – needing the toilet!
+Of course, the issue that we ladies have at these times – needing the toilet!
 Oh boy, those 3 and half hours were no fun for me.
 Especially as I regularly saw guys getting out of their cars and lorries to have a pit stop.
 What a joy!

-Thankfully, Monkey wasn’t actually with me on Monday, I can just imagine how much he’d have enjoyed that experience – not!
+Thankfully, my son wasn’t actually with me on Monday, I can just imagine how much he’d have enjoyed that experience – not!
 A lorry had turned over earlier in the morning, taking a large stretch of the central reservation with it.

 I went home on the back roads and at 2.30 that afternoon there were still really long queues of stationary traffic in 3 lanes – car problems!

 Today we had a lovely day planned.
 We’d been invited to the Chiltern Open Air Museum to sample some traditional Christmas crafts – making things and exploring.
-We were taking a detour to pick up a family friend and one of Monkey’s favourite people.
-Monkey and I set off, left our estate, turned at the first roundabout and …..
+We were taking a detour to pick up a family friend and one of my son’s favourite people.
+My son and I set off, left our estate, turned at the first roundabout and …..
 Oh dear, something sounds a bit strange, we hadn’t gone 200 metres before there was a big ‘clonk’, we had real car problems.
 It was very apparent that my exhaust was dragging on the ground.
-That was the end of our planned day, before it had even started.
+That was the end of our planned day before it had even started.

 Thankfully this happened before I had reached the motorway, or we’d have been in for more car problems on the M40, and I’m not sure I could have coped with that twice in one week!
 I rang our friend and told her our plans would have to change.